Annual awards that celebrate and recognise excellence in Pacific arts across a range of arts practices and career stages.

 - why the person you are nominating should receive the award and how they meet the award criteria (up to 250 words)

-- examples of how this nominee has incorporated Kaupapa Pasifika in their work and made a contribution to the Pacific Arts Community (up to 250 words).
+- examples of how this nominee has incorporated Kaupapa Pasifika in their work and made a contribution to the Pacific Arts community in New Zealand (up to 250 words).

 In addition, you can choose to include links to: